 We’re taking all our garbage with us when we head out, but with no running water or bathrooms, how do we take care of our own waste?

-For water, taps don’t just grow out of trees, so we’re going have to bring our own or treat it.
-Treating water is easy with purification tablets, a filtration pump, or electronic water purifiers.
+For water, taps don’t just grow out of trees, so we’re going to have to bring our own or treat it.
+Treating water is easy with purification tablets, a filtration pump, or electronic water filters.

 - The 7 Best Wheelchair-Accessible Campgrounds in America

 - The 7 Best Coolers to Buy in 2021: Yeti, Pelican, and More